Russell-Newton/DesignScripting/src/week8/1-cellular-automata.rst

 the iterations or randomly selecting which rule to apply for each case can also create interesting affects.

+.. dropdown:: Using the Grasshopper Script
+    :open:
+    :name: life-stack

+    You can download the Grasshopper script used to create the images shown above here:
+    :download:`life-stack.gh <../_static/grasshopper-files/life-stack.gh>`.
+To use it,
+    go to a "Life Viewer" website, including https://conwaylife.com/ or https://lazyslug.com/lifeviewer/.

+    Once there, make sure you update the rule used in the website to include a toroidal grid.
+To do this, select the settings icon at the bottom right, click "Pattern", then "Change Rule".
+This should display a popup that has a text entry box.
+Inside the box, put in ``Life:T10,10``.
+This will update the rule to the Game of Life rule with a toroidal 10x10 grid.
+If you'd like to use a differently sized grid, set the rule to ``Life:Tx,y``, where ``x`` is the horizontal width and ``y`` is the vertical height of the grid.
+The Python 3 component in the Grasshopper file won't work without the toroidal grid defined.

+    From here, draw whatever you want in the grey box (you'll need to select the pencil tool instead of the pan tool in the top left).
+When you've gotten something you like, select everything (CTRL+A), then copy (CTRL+C).
+Paste it into the Panel component in the Grasshopper script, and it should work.
+You can also adjust the number of generations to display.
+If, at any point, a generation is computed with all cells set to dead, the script terminates early.

+    One thing to note: these life viewer websites don't encode information about where the pattern is placed inside the toroidal grid.
+The websites default to centering the pattern within the grid, even if the pattern you drew wasn't centered.
+The Grasshopper script does the same, but you can specify X and Y offsets, if you'd like.

 .. |glider-gun| replace:: *https://commons.wikimedia.org/w/index.php?curid=101736*
 .. _glider-gun: https://commons.wikimedia.org/w/index.php?curid=101736